eserie/wax-ml/README.md

 They have implemented a JAX API but, at the moment, they cannot use the `jit` compilation of JAX yet
 (see [this issue](https://github.com/cvxgrp/cvxpylayers/issues/103)).
-We would be interested to help solving this issue.
+We would be interested to help to solve this issue.

 ### Other algorithms